top of page

 The double indemnity provision also applies to a newspaper publisher or distributor who knowingly permits a newspaper carrier to work in violation of the Education Law.
 The employers must pay the full cost of providing workers' compensation insurance.
 They cannot deduct the cost from wages.

-Farm Laborers are covered by the Workers' Compensation Law if the employer paid farm workers cash wages of $1,200 or more in the preceding calendar year.
+Farm Worker are covered by the Workers' Compensation Law if the employer paid farm workers cash wages of $1,200 or more in the preceding calendar year.

 An employer that is not covered may provide insurance voluntarily.